fabiospampinato/vscode-commands/readme.md

 Trigger arbitrary commands from the statusbar.
 Supports passing arguments!

-It comes packed with a lot of features:
+It comes packed with features:

-  - **Supports passing arguments**: No other extension of this kind supports passing arguments to commands.
-This feature makes it quite powerful, for instance adding the ability to trigger custom terminal commands via [Terminals](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-terminals), more about it below.
+- **Supports passing arguments**: this feature makes it quite powerful, for instance adding the ability to trigger custom terminal commands via [Terminals](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-terminals), more about it below.
-  - **Configuration based**: No need to create an extension just for adding some simple items to the statusbar, just edit the configuration.
+- **Configuration based**: no need to create an extension just for adding some simple items to the statusbar, just edit the configuration.
-  - **Global and local commands**: Define commands in your settings to make them global, define them in a local configuration file to make them project-specific.
+- **Global and local commands**: define commands in your settings to make them global, define them in a local configuration file to make them project-specific.
-  - **Configurable**: Many aspects of the statusbar items can be configured, including text, tooltip, color, position etc.
+- **Configurable**: many aspects of the statusbar items can be configured, including text, tooltip, color, position etc.
-  - **Per language commands**: Show a particular statusbar item only if the currently opened file's language matches a provided regex.
+- **Per language commands**: show a particular statusbar item only if the currently opened file's language matches a provided regex.
-  - **Per file commands**: Show a particular statusbar item only if the currently opened file's path matches a provided regex.
+- **Per file commands**: show a particular statusbar item only if the currently opened file's path matches a provided regex.
-  - **Per workspace file**: Show a particular statusbar item only if a file's path that matches a provided regex is found in the workspace.
+- **Per workspace file**: show a particular statusbar item only if a file's path that matches a provided regex is found in the workspace.

 ## Install